Jauq/The-Tech-Academy/Live Project/README.md

 + JPHires-Create.cshtml - This is a View.
 This webpage allowed a non-admin registered user to create a Hire for themself (Hire is a database model, and what is used to track what kinds of jobs the applicant is getting hired for) My additions was styling, the buttons needed to stay on opposite sides of the same row.
 + JPJobLeadSource.cs - This is a simple C# Enum used within the code to translate a database INT with relative ease into a part of a webpage.
 Specifically the Job's lead source.
 + JPStudentRundownController.cs - This is a controller.
 I added sorting functionality for the "Ready To Graduate" sortparm.
 On the View "JPStudentRundown-Index.cshtml" a list of students is displayed as well as basic contact information and work related information.
 There was a button on that page that already existed and I needed to add functionality to it, so I made the sorting code where it takes all students in the database and only displays them on the list if they have 35 or more applications and have all 6 items on the checklist completed (the checklist section uses a function which I did not make).
++ JPStudentRundown-Index.cshtml - I didn't work on this, I've just included it because the code from the JPStudentRundownController.cs controller was what I did work on, and that controller changes up this view.